-For the safety of the children, please back in to a spot on the north side of the Church when dropping off and picking up children during program time.
+For the safety of the children, please back into a spot on the north side of the Church when dropping off and picking up children during program time.
 Please do not park in the spaces on the south side of the Church.
 Only the main door on the north side of the Church will be unlocked.
+Teachers will be providing additional parking guidance to help promote social distancing at drop off and pick up.